aradi/fypp/docs/fypp.rst

 can only be evaluated, if the variable `DEBUG` had been already defined.

-Python expressions are evaluted in an isolated Python environment.
-It contains a restricted set of Python built-in functions and a few predefined variables and functions (see below).
+Python expressions are evaluted in an isolated Python environment, which contains a restricted set of Python built-in functions and a few predefined variables and functions (see below).
 There are no modules loaded by default, and for safety reasons, no modules can be loaded once the preprocessing has started.

 Initializing the environment